jghamburg/my-gollum-site/k8s/k8s-local-development-1.md

 In the next installment I will talk about possibilities to debug and develop components while these are associated to other services already running inside of my local k8s cluster. - Why should I want to do so?
 Hey man, the world isn‘t always perfect!

+# Just a Hint for Windows 10 Pro

+The setup of the network bridge looks rather simillar to the one of a colleague using windows 10 pro.
+Under Docker for Desktop a network device is already provided.

+I have no machine to verify but it looks promising.

 # RESOURCES.

+For development I am using a MacBook Pro (Retina, 15', Mid 2015), 16GB, macOS High Sierra.
+Docker for Desktop Version 2.0.0.0-beta1-mac75 (27117) edge
+with Kubernetes: v1.10.3

 * [Setup dnsmasq on OSX][Setup dnsmasq on OSX]
 * [docker-tuntap-osx][docker-tuntap-osx]